BIH-DMBS/CLUES/docs/data_formats.md

 ---

-## CSV files for socioeconomic indicator datasets (primarily from ESPON)
+## CSV files

-CLUES currently uses CSV files primarily for tabular socioeconomic and demographic indicators originate from the ESPON repository.
-ESPON distributes indicator tables as CSV, accompanied by a separate geometry.csv file that provides the spatial boundaries in WKT format.
+CLUES currently uses CSV files primarily for tabular socioeconomic and demographic indicators that originate from the ESPON repository.
+ESPON distributes indicators CSV tables, accompanied by a separate geometry.csv file that provides the spatial boundaries in WKT format.

 ESPON data structure:
 - One folder per indicator or theme